West Point Light: Location, access, and controversy

-West Point Light is adjacent to the West Point Treatment Plant (a sewage treatment plant) and public access.
+West Point Light is adjacent to the West Point Treatment Plant and public access.
 The lighthouse and beach area are under the Master Plan for Discovery Park; it was recommended that:

 There will be great pressures to open up the park to automobiles, motorcycles and motor bikes.
 One of the greatest values of the park is, however, that it will afford the people a refuge from the noise, air pollution and danger of the automobile.
 We believe, therefore, that park patrons should not be permitted to drive their private vehicles through the park.

 Under current rules, visitors may access the beach on foot by a number of trails, except for people with children under 8, people over 62, and people with physical problems that prevent them from walking long distances.
 (The lighthouse is located about 1.5 miles from Discovery Park parking lots or from the park's Visitors Center.)
 Nevertheless, because of the extraordinary beauty of the lighthouse and the rocks and ocean surrounding it, many people drive to the area for picnics, photography, and recreation.
 Parking spaces exist and are marked, but visitors who wish to park must obtain a permit from the Discovery Park Visitor Center.
 To ensure parking spaces for permitted visitors and access for emergency vehicles, cars may be ticketed by Seattle Police and towed if they are parked without a permit.
 King County Wastewater Treatment Division and City of Seattle Parks report problems with excess unpermitted parking that results in access problems for emergency vehicles and into the treatment plant.
 Emergency resources have been needed to respond to beach fires, illegal fireworks, and gunfire in the beach area.
 County and City resources have been used to remove abandoned vehicles and graffiti on the beach and on historic buildings and treatment plant walls.

 In 2013, King County and Seattle Parks presented the public with a plan to install a security gate that would prevent unauthorized vehicle access.
 Over half of people providing comment to the County supported this proposal, but others suggested that other options should be explored first.
 During Summer 2014, King County and Seattle Parks installed improved parking permit signage, additional educational signage to help visitors understand the intent of the Master Plan, measured vehicle traffic to the beach, and scheduled enforcement presence at various times of the day.
 The results of this evaluation will be presented to the public in November 2014.

 A strict parking and towing policy was announced in 2015.